Route Graphics renders from aliases, not from raw URLs in the middle of a render call. The intended flow is:

 await app.loadAssets(assetBufferManager.getBufferMap());

-Assets and can be used by sprite, slider, animated-sprite, text-revealing, and particle textures.sound nodes or interaction props such as soundSrc.video elements.FontFace; the alias key becomes the textStyle.fontFamily value.assetBufferManager.load() is cached, so calling it again with the same aliases does not refetch them.render(...) does not fetch missing assets for you.
+Assets and can be used by sprite, slider, spritesheet-animation, text-revealing, and particle textures.
+When possible, images are loaded directly from their source URLs instead of being buffered into JS first.sound nodes or interaction props such as soundSrc.
+Audio remains buffer-backed because the runtime still needs decoded audio data.FontFace; the alias key becomes the textStyle.fontFamily value.assetBufferManager.load() is cached, so calling it again with the same aliases does not refetch them.assetBufferManager.getBufferMap() may now contain a mix of URL-backed and buffer-backed entries.
+Images and videos prefer direct URLs when available; audio and fonts stay buffer-backed.render(...) does not fetch missing assets for you.
 Load before render.Try the built-in examples in the Playground, video demo, and sound demo.